Appearance

 - Various 3D printed parts (such as slider brackets, belt clamps, etc.)

-Here is the mechanical structure designed in Fusion 360:
+Here is the final version of the design in Fusion 360:

 Here are some of the 3D printed components, including T-shaped and L-shaped brackets, whose mounting performance proved unsatisfactory, leading us to ultimately adopt standard hardware.
 For the timing belt fasteners, we designed several gear-clip structures, but during operation we observed belt slippage, prompting us to switch to screw-based fastening instead.